Seeed-Studio/wiki-documents/docs/ReSpeaker_4_Mic_Array_for_Raspberry_Pi.md

 (env) pi@raspberrypi:~/4mics_hat $ pip install spidev gpiozero           # install spidev and gpiozero
 ```

-#### 3. Then run the example code under virtualenv, now we can see the LEDs blink like Google Assistant.
+- Step 3.
+Then run the example code under virtualenv, now we can see the LEDs blink like Google Assistant.

 ```
 (env) pi@raspberrypi:~/4mics_hat $ python pixels_demo.py